Chapter 2: Features of Connective and Binding Interactions

 (Bonds sometimes offer a number of possible ranges for constraint, with each range having a different binding strength, so that an external interaction may cause a bond to switch to a constraint range having a binding strength able to withstand the external interaction.
 But should there be no range available with a strong enough binding strength, the bond is disrupted.)

-To remove an object from a bond its constraint must be broken.
-In which case the bond (and the whole object it constituted) ceases to exist (though the remaining objects may then establish a new bond).
+When an object is removed from a bond, the bond's constraint is broken and whole object the bond constituted ceases to exist.
 When removing an object from a connective there is no constraint to break and the same connective interaction continues among the remaining objects.
-Connectives do not cease to exist when objects are removed (until of course there is only one object left).
+A connectives does not cease to exist when objects are removed from it (until of course there is only one object left).

 The Separateness of Bonds